Want to know how to become a bestselling author? Let’s dig into to this question via a cheeky little bugger wrote into the blog:

-As ChristaCarol says, there are different accepted word count limits for different genres and age groups.
-This is the part I hesitate to do, but I will throw my hat in the ring and suggest some maximum word counts for different types of projects.
+As ChristaCarol says, there are different accepted manuscript length word count limits for different genres and age groups.
+This is the part I hesitate to do, but I will throw my hat in the ring and suggest some ballpark and maximum word counts for different types of projects.

 How long should a children’s book be?

-Chapter Book — This varies widely, depending on grade and reader level.
-15,000 words max.
+Chapter Book — This varies widely, depending on grade and reader level, usually starting at 4,000 words and 15,000 words max

 Now, again, these are just estimates I’ve gathered from my experience.
-(Disclosure: Early Readers and Chapter Books are not my personal forte.)
-If a manuscript goes over the maximum that editors usually deal with, there has to be a damn good reason.
+If a manuscript length goes over the maximum that editors usually deal with, there has to be a damn good reason.

 The Problem With Early Middle Grade and Tween

 Let me also address right now that I’ve been seeing some queries for “Early Middle Grade” in the 7,000 word range.
 No, no, no. That’s too tiny.
+The categories below middle grade are chapter book and early reader, and you can read about them in a different article.
 Middle Grade, even Early Middle Grade, beings at around 15,000 words minimum.
 But this does bring to light that there are all sorts of gray areas.
 Upper Middle Grade.
 Lower YA.
-The sometimes-mocked label of “Tween.”
+The sometimes-mocked label of “tween.”
 So word count is a tricky wicket.
 How about this?
 If you’re worried that your book is too long and you sometimes dread doing yet another revision because there’s so much of it to read… cut!